-Gas furnaces are the most popular type of heating system since the forced air distribution system (ductwork) can be used by your air conditioner during the summer months.
+Furnaces can be run by gas, propane, oil, or electricity.
+They work by forcing warm air through a series of ducts to distribute heat throughout the home.
+Gas furnaces are the most popular type of furnace in the Sacramento area because the distribution system (ductwork) can also be used by your air conditioner during the summer months.

-Heat pumps can be used to both heat and cool the home.
-They use refrigerant and electricity to transfer heat rather than generating it directly like a gas furnace.
-As a result, they are often much more efficient than other types of heating systems.
+Heat pumps bring air into your home from outside, passing it through an electrical heater and a filter.
+You can also reverse the flow to send hot air outside to cool the house in hot weather.
+Because they use refrigerant and electricity to transfer heat rather than generating it directly like a gas furnace, they are often much more efficient than other types of heating systems.
 Unfortunately, they work best in moderate climates where temperatures rarely dip below freezing.

 Radiant heating sends hot water or electric heat through special tubes located in the floor (and sometimes in the ceiling or walls).
 The heat can be generated by oil, gas, propane, or electricity.